ThomasRohde/jArchi-CreateDialog/README.md

 # Archi Dialogs #
-CreateDialog is a user interface library to easily create Eclipse dialogs in Archi using the scripting plugin jArchi.
-CreateDialog abstracts the inner workings of Eclipse and Java, while providing enough UI complexity for many UI use cases that involvels modal dialogs for interacting with the underlying Archi models.
+Welcome to the Archi CreateDialog library.

+CreateDialog is a user interface library that enables you to create nice and functional Eclipse dialogs in Archi with ease.
+Whether you need to display information, collect input, or perform actions on your Archi models, CreateDialog has you covered.
+With CreateDialog, you don’t have to worry about the technical details of Eclipse and Java.
+You can focus on the design and logic of your dialogs, while still having access to a rich set of UI elements and features that can handle any UI challenge you throw at them.

+CreateDialog is powered by jArchi, the scripting plugin for Archi that lets you automate and extend Archi’s functionality with JavaScript.
+By combining the flexibility of jArchi with the simplicity of CreateDialog, you can unleash your creativity and productivity in building amazing user interfaces for your Archi projects.

 ### Quick start ###